 50,000 Trees Threatened

-Approximately 50,000 trees are currently threatened to be clear cut on the basis of low levels of arsenic which poses no risk to human health, representing major swaths of Port Hope’s tree canopy and urban forested ravine network.
-This will have grave impacts for our local ecosystem, our natural heritage and, importantly, the mental health and overall wellbeing of our citizens.
+Approximately 50,000 trees are currently threatened to be clear cut on the basis of low levels of arsenic which poses minuscule risk to human health, representing major swaths of Port Hope’s tree canopy and urban forested ravines.
+This will have grave impacts for our local ecosystem, our natural heritage and, importantly, the mental health and wellbeing of our citizens.

 Urgent Community Action Steps